8 Email List Cleaning Best Practices for 2024 [+Services]

 Identifying and removing “bad email addresses” from your list can be a tedious task.
 But what if you can minimize the number of invalid or duplicate contacts right from the start?

-Well, setting up a confirmation email is the easiest way to nail email validation without using additional tools.
+Well, setting up a double opt-in process is the easiest way to nail email validation without using additional tools.
 All you have to do is to adopt the double opt-in method and prompt your new subscribers to confirm their email address as Merc Clothing does:

-So adopting the confirmation message is the first step to creating an effective list building process that will save you the trouble of removing invalid and duplicate email addresses.
+So adopting the email confirmation message is the first step to creating an effective list building process that will save you the trouble of removing duplicate and fake email addresses.